threerings/getdown/README.md

 ## How does it work?

-The main design and operation of Getdown is detailed on the [Design design] page.
+The main design and operation of Getdown is detailed on the [design](wiki/Design) page.
 You can also browse the [javadoc documentation] and [source code] if you're interested in implementation details.

 ## Where can I see it in action?